 (vi) ensure that the buildings other works and roads mentioned in subparagraph (ii) of this paragraph and the equipment mentioned in subparagraph (iii) of this paragraph are readily available free of charge to the State.

+Limitation on Company’s obligations 2

 (b) Nothing contained in paragraph (a) of this subclause shall be construed as placing on the Company and placing on the Company an obligation to provide and pay for personnel required to operate the educational hospital medical or police services mentioned in that paragraph.

+Equipment 2

 (2) The Company shall at its cost or with finance arranged by it equip all the buildings the construction of which the Company is responsible for mentioned in paragraph (a) of subclause (1) to the extent and of a standard at least equal to that normally adopted by the State in similar types of buildings used for similar purposes in comparable townsites.

+Staff housing 2

 (3) The Company shall except where the Minister otherwise agrees at its cost or with finance arranged by it provide adequate housing accommodation for married and single staff directly connected with the educational hospital medical and police services mentioned in subparagraphs (i) and (ii) of paragraph (a) of subclause (1).

+Existing towns 2

 (4) If the approved proposals provide for the assimilation into any existing town of the whole or part of the Company’s workforce (including their dependants) and any other persons (including their dependants) connected directly with the Company’s operations (whether employees of the Company or not) whereby the normal population of such existing town is significantly increased then the Company to the extent necessary to provide for the needs of the said increase in population of such existing town shall except as otherwise agreed by the Minister bear the cost of the provision at that existing town of the matters mentioned in subparagraphs (i) (ii) and (iii) of paragraph (a) of subclause (1).
 The said additional housing services works and equipment may be provided by the State, or, after consultation by the Minister with the Company, by another party under an agreement with the State and in either case shall be to the extent and of a standard at least equal to that normally adopted by the State in similar types of buildings used for similar purposes in comparable towns.
 The Company shall pay to the State or such other party such proportion of the cost of such additional housing services works and equipment as is fair and reasonable having regard to the extent of the said increase in the population of such existing town.

+State services 2

 (5) Should the approved proposals place an obligation on the State to provide for any of the matters mentioned in subparagraphs (i) (ii) and (iii) of paragraph (a) of subclause (1) or require the State to procure and accept the responsibility of the provision of any services and facilities the State shall provide or procure the provision of the same but (unless the approved proposals otherwise provide) subject to the following conditions namely —

 (a) that the State is satisfied that the need to provide such services and facilities results from or is reasonably attributed to the Company’s operations under this Agreement; and